madphysicist/scikit-guess/doc/appendices/reei/translation.rst

 3. Example: Illustration of the Gaussian Probability Density Function
 =====================================================================

-We will consider a probability density function of two parameters, :math:`\sigma` and :math:`\mu`, defined by
+We consider a probability density function of two parameters, :math:`\sigma` and :math:`\mu`, defined by

     .. math::
        :label: gauss-pdf-fx